fullstackers/bus.io/README.md

 # How this works (nutshell)

-Each **socket** is assocaited with one ore more **actors**.
+Each **socket** is associated with one ore more **actors**.
 When a socket receives data, the data is encapsulated as a **messsage** and written to a **queue**.
 Since *all* of your app instances are connected to that queue, one of them will receive the message for processing.
 After the instance procsses the message it can be delivered to the **target**.
 A target is just another actor, so if your actor is associated with multiple sockets.
-Each socket regardless of which app instance it is connected to, itwill receive the data from the message.
+Each socket regardless of which app instance it is connected to, it will receive the data from the message.

 # Installation and Environment Setup